-The Renewal Corporation will implement the DWPP to protect the Collier Rest Area drinking water supplies following initial drawdown and up to two years following initial drawdown.
+The Renewal Corporation will implement the DWPP to protect the Collier Rest Area drinking water supplies during drawdown and for up to two years following drawdown.

 2.1 Phase I - Pre-Drawdown

 - The Renewal Corporation will notify Caltrans and the DDW no less than six months prior to the start of reservoir drawdown. - The Renewal Corporation will prepare, with support from the DDW, the following Draft Unsafe Water Notifications (Public Notices): - Tier 1 Public Notice (for violation of E. coli Maximum Contaminant Level [MCL], and - Tier 2 Public Notice (for violation of Treatment Technique Requirements).